pymupdf/PyMuPDF/README.rst

 Windows
 -------
-You can download pre-generated binaries from `here <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/binary_setups>`_ that are suitable for your Python version, and thereby avoid any compilation hassle.
+You can download pre-generated binaries from `here <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/binary_setups>`_ that are suitable for your Python / Windows combination, and thereby avoid any compilation hassle.
 Please refer to this `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.

-If you want to make your own binary however, have a look at this `Wiki page <https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation>`_.
+If you do want to make your own binary however, have a look at this `Wiki page <https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation>`_.
 It explains how to use Visual Studio for generating MuPDF in quite some detail.
 Also do not hesitate to contact us if you need help.

 Usage and Documentation
 =========================